NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

-# NeutriumJS.Steam
+# NeutriumJS.thermo.IAPWS97

 ## Introduction

-NeutriumJS Steam is a stand alone javascript implementation of the [IAPWS](http://www.iapws.org/) formulations of the thermodynamic properties of water and steam.
-The IAPWS papers implemented in NeutriumJS.Steam are as follows:
+NeutriumJS.thermo.IAPWS97 is a stand alone javascript implementation of the [IAPWS](http://www.iapws.org/) formulations of the thermodynamic properties of water and steam.
+The IAPWS papers implemented in NeutriumJS.thermo.IAPWS97 are as follows:

 - [Revised Release on the IAPWS Industrial Formulation 1997 for the Thermodynamic Properties of Water and Steam 2007](http://www.iapws.org/relguide/IF97-Rev.html)
 - [Revised Supplementary Release on Backward Equations for Pressure as a Function of Enthalpy and Entropy p(h,s) for Regions 1 and 2 of the IAPWS Industrial Formulation 1997 for the Thermodynamic Properties of Water and Steam](http://www.iapws.org/relguide/Supp-PHS12-2014.pdf)